Top Job Titles in the Banking Industry

 Personal financial advisers help individuals manage their money to meet their short- and long-term goals.
 From planning for retirement to figuring out how to pay for college, advisers identify different options and help individuals make the most of their money, such as through special tax exemptions or incentives.
 You’ll need a minimum of a bachelor’s degree, and it helps to have taken courses in finance, accounting, and economics.

 One of the most well-known financial positions, accountants analyze, plan, and evaluate business expenses and income.
-Many accountants have a bachelor's degree only, but a master's is useful, too.
+Many accountants have a bachelor's degree only, but a master's degree is useful, too.
 You may also need to sit for the Certified Public Accountant (CPA) exam, especially if you want to work for a public accounting firm.
 Your CPA license is required if you intend to provide accounting services to the public.
 You don't need it to work in the accounting department of a company.

 Auditors review accounting records on behalf of clients, looking for discrepancies or losses.